 Part 1 of the collection comprising 133 recordings was completed in November 2019.
 We are delighted to announce that Part 2 of the collection is now completed.

 Our aim for the 1922-2022 A Century of Change oral history collection is to record and catalogue the testimony of up to 300 individuals who themselves, or their immediate families, have helped to create the vibrant Ireland in which we live and work today.

 The interviewees in parts 1 and 2 of the three-part collection include leaders in business and finance, in the arts and culture arenas, in media, agriculture, education, politics, engineering and architecture, health, the defence forces, and sport.

 In the third parts of the oral history project, we intend to add new voices in these categories as well as testimony from individuals who originate from countries outside of Ireland, but who have made a significant impact on life in this country.

-Part two of the collection will be launched digitally in the RDS in late 2020 and the final part will be launched in 2022 to coincide with the centenary of the formation of the Irish Free State.
+Part two of the collection was lunched digitally in the RDS on 9 December 2020 and the final part will be launched in 2022 to coincide with the centenary of the formation of the Irish Free State.
 The launch events will recognise the people whose testimony has been recorded during those years and sound clips from each of the recorded interviews will be played.